This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-A qualified cerebral palsy lawyer understands the complicated steps of filing a medical malpractice lawsuit, and they also understand the intricate Georgia laws that surround the process.
+A qualified cerebral palsy lawyer understands the complicated steps of filing a medical malpractice lawsuit, and they also appreciate the intricate Georgia laws surrounding the process.

 In 2018, Benjamin and Heather Carpenter of Columbus (around an hour south of Atlanta) successfully won a settlement against Atlanta’s St. Francis Hospital after their daughter, Gracie, developed cerebral palsy.[1]